Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 #### SemEval 2023 Task 3 Subtask 2

-Originally designed for competition model development, the SemEval data can be coerced to produce article-level annotations from trained practitioners.
-It covers articles collected between 2020-2022 on topics ranging from the Ukraine-Russia war, COVID-19, Migration, Abortion and Climate Change.
+Another gold-standard dataset is from the SemEval 2023 competition.
+These examples were originally designed for frontier-level research on multi-lingual modelling, but haven't been used much since the competition ended.
+The data can be coerced to produce article-level annotations with similar properties to MFC and covers articles collected between 2020-2022 on topics ranging from the Ukraine-Russia war, COVID-19, Migration, Abortion and Climate Change.

+Merging SemEval and MFC gives us our final gold set of training examples, and I run as 90/10 train-test split to provide a suitable 'exam' on unseen articles instance to robustly test model performance.

 **Combined Gold Dataset:**